-If you're a newcomer to this captivating craft or simply looking to brush up on your sourdough knowledge, you've come to the right place.
+If you're a newcomer or simply looking to brush up on your sourdough knowledge, you've come to the right place.

-In this article, we present to you a comprehensive sourdough glossary, designed specifically for new bakers, to demystify the terminology and help you navigate the enchanting realm of sourdough with confidence and ease.
+In this article, we provide a comprehensive sourdough glossary, designed specifically for new bakers, to simplify the terminology and help you navigate the adventure of sourdough with confidence and ease.

 - Activation in sourdough refers to the process of revitalizing and energizing a dormant sourdough starter by feeding it with fresh flour and water.
 This encourages the growth and activity of wild yeasts and bacteria, making the starter ready for baking by enhancing its leavening power and flavor development potential.